 Faith healing in Nepal dates back to pre-historic times and is still widely practiced even in the capital city, Kathmandu.
 What’s even more surprising is the fact that they have taught many foreign students their craft especially, Americans.
 These students have gone back to their countries to start faith healing practice in the cities of well developed nations and seem to be gaining popularity.

 The Jhankris or shamans wear garlands of tiny bells around their necks and tremble and chant at the beat of the drum or metal plate, which they play during the invocation and spirit possession.
 These performances can sometimes last the whole night.
 Sacrificing a rooster is common among these shamans.
 Some sacrifice a black goat depending upon the nature of the complication.
-Others are incredibly simple people, using a broomstick, some grains of husked rice, a pinch of ash, incense sticks and a couple of spoonfuls of water, charged with Tantric spirits to come up with a miraculous cure.
+Others are incredibly simple people, using a broomstick, some grains of husked rice, a pinch of ash, incense sticks and spoonfuls of water, charged with Tantric spirits to come up with a miraculous cure.